konvajs/site/source/docs/styling/Hide_and_Show.md

-title: Hide and Show Shape Tutorial
+title: HTML5 Canvas Hide and Show Shape Tutorial
 ---

 To hide and show a shape with Konva, we can set the visible property when we instantiate a shape, or we can use the `hide()` and `show()` methods.